6.54. kink/io/FILE¶

 • C.on_error($error): default = a fun which raises an exception

-If a symlink is successfully made, `ln_s` tail-calls $success with no arg.
+If a symbolic link is successfully made, `ln_s` tail-calls $success with no arg.

 If an IO error occurs, `ln_s` tail-calls $error with an `exception`.